holochain/docs-pages/src/concepts/8_calls_capabilities.md

 There is one special case where capability tokens aren’t needed: the **author** capability.
 If the agent ID of the caller and the callee match, such as with calls between zomes in a DNA or cells whose agent IDs are the same, no explicit capability grant is needed.

 !!! info "Client calls are currently unprotected"
     At time of writing, client zome calls aren't protected by capability-based security; the conductor simply applies the author capability to them.
-This will change in the near future, which means the clients you write will need to be able to get a capability grant from the agent in order to make calls!
+This will change in the near future, which means the clients you write will need to be able to get a capability claim from the agent in order to make calls!
+We intend to make it easy for app developers though.

 ## The lifecycle of a call

 Here’s an example of how remote calls might work in a blog app that allows people to publish under someone else’s name.

-Alice is the world’s foremost authority on octopi who occasionally hires ghost writers to rewrite her articles in a more popular tone.
+Alice is the world’s foremost authority on octopi who occasionally hires ghost writers to write about her research in a more popular tone.
 Recently, she’s hired Bob to write a few articles about octopus camouflage.
 They both use the same blog DNA, whose functions include:

 * `publish_post`, which receives the text of a post, writes it to the user’s source chain, and publishes it to the DHT
 * `receive_publish_post_permission`, which takes a capability secret and a memo about why this permission is being granted, and records it as a capability claim on the source chain (this function is given an unrestricted capability at app install time, so anyone can call anyone else’s)